 Get our recipe for an Open-Face Steak Sandwich on Garlic Toast.

-Tender Steak With Blue Cheese Crust
+Tender Steak with a Blue Cheese Crust

-If blue cheese and steak isn't one of your favorite flavor combinations, it soon will be after you make this recipe.
+If blue cheese and steak aren't one of your favorite flavor combinations, it soon will be after you make this recipe.
 We mix the blue cheese with breadcrumbs and herbs, which creates a crunchy, melty crust on top of the steak.
-If you're feeling fancy, tenderloin—or filet mignon—is the beef cut that works the best, but sirloin is just fine, too.
+If you're feeling fancy, tenderloin—or filet mignon—is the beef cut that works the best, but sirloin steak is just fine, too.

 Grilled Mexican Steak Salad